MicrosoftDocs/azure-docs/articles/redis-cache/cache-how-to-import-export-data.md

     ![Choose storage container][cache-export-data-choose-storage-container]

 2. Click **Choose Storage Container** and select the desired storage account.
+The storage account must be in the same subscription and region as your cache.

     >[AZURE.IMPORTANT] Do not choose a [Blob storage account](../storage/storage-blob-storage-tiers.md#blob-storage-accounts).
 At this time, Blob storage accounts do not support page blobs which are used by the Import/Export feature.